rcw3bb/trivial-chunk/docs/HDY_COMMAND_RUNNER.md

 ## The ICommandArray Interface

 The interface that must hold the logic of how to **generate an array equivalent of the command**.
+The implementation must assist in sequencing all the program, command, options and arguments as arrays.

 ```java
 public interface ICommandArray {